naohashizume/wdio-workshop-reactdojo/docs/exercise3.md

 `Page Object Model` is a design pattern which has become popular in test automation for enhancing test maintenance and reducing code duplication.

  This is normally where all calls to WebdriverIO will be written.
 Thus, when the UI changes, **this is the only place you need to modify**.
-It **should not make assertions themselves**.
+Page Object **should not make assertions themselves**.

 Let's create a main object that we call `PageObject`.
 It will contain general selectors or methods which all page objects will inherit from.